Drinksilver: Payments and contexts

 The accounts of the purse of James V include many gratuities given to servants, especially to those who brought food gifts.
 However, the only rewards from the king's purse recorded as "drinksilver" were made to the servants of his tailor and shoe maker in March 1540 who delivered goods to him at Stirling Castle.
+In November 1545, Regent Arran gave drinksilver rewards to three "extraordinary" gunners (meaning they were not on the regular payroll) at the siege of Lochmaben Castle.
+They also received a month's wage of £9.
 When James VI visited Halidon Hill near Berwick-upon-Tweed on 27 April 1588, he gave the English commanding officers of the garrison a gift of 100 gold crowns and to the porters (officers of lesser rank) 40 crowns described as drinksilver.
 In Denmark in 1590, James VI gave 12 gold rose nobles as drinksilver to a man who brought a gift of horses from his soon-to-be brother-in-law, the Duke of Brunswick-Lüneburg.

 Drinksilver gifts were also recorded in the household books of aristocrats.
 In July 1575 Agnes Keith gave 3 shillings to the "boys" (junior craftsmen) who worked for a bow maker and blacksmith in Edinburgh supplying arms to her husband Colin Campbell, 6th Earl of Argyll.
 In 1619 Jean Drummond gave a gunmaker in Dundee £3 Scots in drinksilver when he was making pistols for her husband the Earl of Roxburghe, even though the Constable of Dundee had commissioned them as a gift.

 Masons working on the building of George Heriot's School in the 1620s were given drinksilver at the laying of the foundations, the start of work on the first stairwell or turnpike, and the completing of an entablature or "ledgement" around the building.
 The masons and barrowmen on the project also received drinksilver on quarter days through the year.

 Lawyers's clerks received drinksilver after consultations or on completion of drafting work.
 Junior clerical workers at the Scottish exchequer received drinksilver.
 Clerks and officers issuing royal charters under the Great Seal of Scotland were forbidden in 1597 from requesting drinksilver, but could accept it when offered by the clients or parties.
 The amount of drinksilver to be given to the "man" or under-clerk working for the town clerk of Glasgow by those requesting copies of property records was regulated from 1640.
 Plague-cleansers working in Stirling in January 1646 charged for disinfecting pairs of plaids and other textiles, at rates fixed by the burgh council "and no further to be taken, nor yet any drink silver".

 In 1590, Scottish diplomats offered drinksilver to town officials in The Hague who brought them notice of a gift of wine, but they refused the money saying they would lose their jobs.
 John Skene observed that the customs of gift giving and gratuities differed "contrair the fashion" in other countries.